The Effects of Formaldehyde on My Life

 Anything in this article is opinion and personal experience only, and nothing herein should be construed as medical advice.

 This document is a compilation of some people’s experiences.
 Actual rules vary with location and over time.
-This document is not a complete list of what you need to know, and not a substitute for your own thorough investigation of any program you may apply for.
+This document is not a complete list of what you need to know, and not a substitute for your own thorough investigation of any program you may consider.